w1t3ack3r/vulnverse/README.md

 ## 👨‍💻 About This Project

 **Vulnverse** is built and maintained by **[w1t3ack3r](https://github.com/w1t3ack3r)**, a cybersecurity student and penetration tester 🇳🇬.
-This project was developed during a 6-month **SIWES** (Industrial Training) program as a personal initiative to improve practical skills and contribute to the cybersecurity learning community.
+This project started during a 6-month **SIWES** (Industrial Training) program as a personal initiative to improve practical skills and contribute to the cybersecurity learning community.

 ---